-Log on to UTC Learn at http://www.utc.edu/learn/ using your utcID and password.
+Log on to UTC Learn using your utcID and password.
 Click on the course called XXX.
-If you need help with UTC Learn, see http://www.utc.edu/learn/student-resources/index.php or contact the Call Center at 425-4000.
+If you need help with UTC Learn, visit the UTC Learn Student Tutorials webpage or contact the Solutions Center at (423)-425-4000.

-Access course materials at http://www.utc.edu/learn/.
+Access course materials in UTC Learn.
 Log in using your utcID and password (the same as for your UTC email).
-If you need help with UTC Learn, see http://www.utc.edu/learn/student-resources/index.php or contact the Call Center at 425-4000.
+If you need help with UTC Learn, visit the UTC Learn Student Tutorials webpage or contact the Solutions Center at (423)-425-4000.